nt246/physalia-lcwgs/day_4/day4_SFS_Sumstats_practical_editedfromMatteo.md

 ```
 The output will be saved in `Results/POP.sfs` files.

-You can now have a look at the output file, for instance for the JIGAican samples:
+You can now have a look at the output file, for instance for the JIGA samples:
 ```
 cat Results/JIGA.sfs
 ```
-The first value represent the expected number of sites with derived allele frequency equal to 0, the second column the expected number of sites with frequency equal to 1 and so on.
+The first value represents the expected number of sites with derived allele frequency equal to 0, the second column the expected number of sites with frequency equal to 1 and so on.

 **QUESTION**